Multi-Token Prediction via Self-Distillation: Experiments

 In addition to the two main models that we showcase above, in the Appendix we include results for ablations where we change the training dataset and where we modify the various parameters of our MTP training objective.
-These details and results are presented in \cref{app:ablations} and inform our choice of settings for our primary experiments.
-Specifically in terms of supervision style, we can summarize the results shown in \cref{tab:abl-l3-suprv-evals-pt1,tab:abl-l3-suprv-evals-pt2} as supportive of our choice of hyperparameters and objective configuration for the main models.
-We observe the best overall performance when we utilize the hard teacher distribution under the argmax readout as targets, when we randomize the $k$ values during training, when we use causal masking across the MTP regions, and when there is no auxiliary loss term for NTP on prefix tokens.
+These ablations are presented in \cref{app:ablations} via \cref{tab:abl-l3-suprv-evals-pt1,tab:abl-l3-suprv-evals-pt2} but we can summarize those results as supportive of our choice of hyperparameters and objective configuration for the main models.
+To highlight just a few of the ablated settings, we observe the best overall performance when we utilize the hard teacher distribution under the argmax readout as targets, when we randomize the $k$ values during training, when we use causal masking across the MTP regions, and when there is no auxiliary loss term for NTP on prefix tokens.